 Sometime last year, I decided to detox and break this habit.
 A fun fact – caffeine doesn’t work on me.
 I can sleep right after a cup of cappuccino or chai.
 However, caffeine doesn’t always work in a set way – i.e. keep you wide awake.
 It can disturb your sleep as well, and not allow you to rest properly.
 I am not sure if latter is true, only because I am a Taurean and I can sleep for 26 hours a day.

 Anyway.
 That detox mission curtailed my habit significantly.
 Until I arrived in Germany.
 Coffee is a popular culture here, and almost every kiosk sells ‘coffee to go’.
 Now if any coffee connoisseur were to take a sip of this vile concoction, they are most likely to spit it out right away.
 It’s bland, has milk and I add half a teaspoon of sugar.
 That’s a murder right there.
+If I was someone with more willpower, I might look at a list of the best dual coffee makers and opt to only drink coffee at home to cut the cost of visiting so many coffee shops.

 However, I see a lot of people going around with paper cups, carrying coffee out of a machine, around the city.
 And I wonder – how many of them, of us, really need it?
 I find it a social compulsion.
 I can’t resist buying a cup off the counter if I can.
 It’s almost as bad as shoes.
 Or maybe worse because it’s cheaper in comparison.
 It’s what ‘cool’, ‘creative-types’ do.
 We walk around with a statement notebook, pen and coffee.
 That’s our mojo.